One-Time Compilation of Device-Level Instructions for Quantum Subroutines: Introduction

 The major contributions of this work are as follows: \begin{enumerate} \item We identify that quantum operations (gates or pulses) have invariant underlying structures at the machine level.
-This enables parameterization of corresponding machine code which can dynamically adjust to changing circuit or pulse level parameters. \item We extend the idea of partial compilation to the device level, enabling one-time compilation of machine code run on the \ac{qpu}, reducing to nearly iteration-independent compilation scaling. \item DLPC reduces net runtime overhead for the class of \ac{qci} problems, or any iterative program, by demonstrating a potential speedup of up to 2.7x, 7.7x, and 2.6x for representative \ac{vqe}, optimal calibration, and \ac{rb} programs, respectively. \revision{For interleaved recalibration routines, we observe an even greater advantage of DLPC - we only compile the kernel for the circuits once but we compile the kernel only once for the system probes and the calibration routines.} \item \revision{We expand DLPC to the general case of fixed gate-set hardware to accommodate cloud-based quantum platforms.} \item We demonstrate this routine on a trapped-ion quantum computer by running simple \ac{vqe} programs and measuring the compilation and execution time speedup. \end{enumerate}
+This enables parameterization of corresponding machine code which can dynamically adjust to changing circuit or pulse level parameters. \item We extend the idea of partial compilation to the device level, enabling one-time compilation of machine code run on the \ac{qpu}, reducing to nearly iteration-independent compilation scaling. \item We demonstrate this routine on a trapped-ion quantum computer by running simple \ac{vqe} programs and measuring the compilation and execution time speedup. \item DLPC reduces net runtime overhead for the class of \ac{qci} problems, or any iterative program, by demonstrating a potential speedup of up to 2.7x, 7.7x, and 2.6x for representative \ac{vqe}, optimal calibration, and \ac{rb} programs, respectively. \revision{For interleaved recalibration routines, we observe an even greater advantage of DLPC - we only compile the kernel for the circuits once but we also compile the kernel only once for the system probes and the calibration routines.} \item \revision{We generalize and expand DLPC to fixed gate-set hardware to accommodate cloud-based quantum platforms.} \end{enumerate}